Casewise and Cellwise Robust Multilinear Principal Component Analysis: Introduction

 \citet{Lu:MPCA} introduced a new method for tensor decomposition, Multilinear Principal Component Analysis (MPCA), with an application in gait recognition \citep{Han:IndividualGait,Sarkar:Humanid}.
 MPCA extends the classical PCA paradigm and performs dimensionality reduction across all tensor modes by identifying a basis for each mode such that the projected tensors capture the maximum amount of variation present in the data.

 As for other data types, also for tensor data a common issue that may arise is the presence of outliers.
-Robust methods address this issue by constructing fits that are little affected by outliers.
+Robust methods address this issue by constructing fits that are little affected by anomalies.
 These robust methods then make it possible to identify outliers based on their deviation from the robust fit.
 Since its inception in the 1960s, research in robust statistics mainly focused on casewise outliers, which is the setting where a minority of entire observations can deviate from the bulk of the data.
 However, the advent of high-dimensional data instigated a paradigm shift in robust statistics towards cellwise outliers \citep{Alqallaf:cell}, where the focus is on individual cells that deviate from the bulk of the data.
-Cellwise robust methods on the one hand aim to mitigate the effect of the deviating cells while on the other hand they want to preserve the valuable information in the other components of these observations.
-Ideally, modern robust methods can handle both cellwise and casewise outliers.
+Cellwise robust methods on the one hand aim to mitigate the effect of the deviating cells while on the other hand they want to preserve the valuable information in the other components of these observations \citep{Raymaekers:Challenges}.
+Ideally, modern robust methods can handle both cellwise and casewise outliers \citep{Centofanti:RODESSA, Centofanti:cellRCOV}.
 Another common issue usually encountered in practice is the presence of missing entries, so a versatile method should be able to handle missing data as well.
+Figure~\ref{fig:casecellmixed} provides a simplified illustration of casewise and cellwise outliers, along with missing values in tensor data.

 In the multivariate setting, it is well-known that classical PCA is not robust.
 Several methods have been developed that are robust in the presence of casewise outliers \citep{Locantore:RobPCA,Croux:Proj,Hubert:ROBPCA}. \cite{Serneels:RobPCA} proposed a casewise robust PCA method that can also cope with missing data. \cite{Torre:Robframework} and \cite{Maronna:RobElement} proposed robust methods for data containing cellwise outliers and missing values.
 The more recently proposed MacroPCA \citep{Hubert:MacroPCA} and cellPCA \citep{Centofanti:cellpca} methods can handle missing values, cellwise and casewise outliers simultaneously.